Home

 These are all methods that you will have used to cook your own food.
 So the good news is that your kitchen is already well equipped to cook for baby!

-The second piece of good news is that if you cook in bulk, you can prepare an entire month's supply of food in one afternoon!
-This really demonstrates how we all have the time to cook our own baby food - it just takes a little organisation!
+The second piece of good news is that if you cook in bulk, you can prepare an entire month’s supply of food in one afternoon!
+This really demonstrates how we all have the time to cook our own baby food – it just takes a little organization!

 So which is the best method to adopt when cooking for baby?

-Well, it depends partly on which type of food you are cooking - for example, nothing is simpler than baking a sweet potato in its' skin (see first foods recipes ).
+Well, it depends partly on which type of food you are cooking – for example, nothing is simpler than baking a sweet potato in its’ skin (see first foods recipes).

 If you choose to boil the food instead, then use very little water and keep any water remaining once the food has cooked.
 You can then use it to thin purees - that way, if any nutrients were lost into the water in the boiling process, you can incorporate them back into your baby's food.

-Microwave cooking also preserves the nutrients in the food, as foods tend to cook quickly and with little water.
-Some people dislike using microwaves - if you're one of them, then of course choose an alternative method.
-Personally, as a mother of four, my microwave is my best friend - (I really must get out more!).
-It makes cooking - and reheating - foods simple and fast.
-And if you're facing a hungry baby with a bag of frozen baby food - (yes, sometimes we multi-tasking mothers will forget to defrost baby's dinner) - then "fast" is the way to go!
+As parents of five, we’ve always found the microwave useful as it makes reheating foods so simple and fast.
+And if you’re facing a hungry baby with a bag of frozen baby food – (yes, sometimes we multi-tasking parents will forget to defrost baby’s dinner) – then “fast” is the way to go!

 Sometimes the texture of your puree may not be quite as you'd intended!
 But don't worry - just check out our great tips for both thickening and thinning your baby food purees!